statful/statful-client-vertx/README.md

     * http-server-url-patterns - patterns to transform urls for metrics collection
     * http-server-ignore-url-patterns - patterns of urls that you won't want tracked
     * gauge-collection-interval - to avoid reporting gauges every time it changes
+    * httpMetricsPath [optional] - path to send metrics to when http transport is set

 Metric collectors: